Nigerian Society of Chemical Engineers

 The Nigerian Society of Chemical Engineers (NSChE) is an organization for chemical engineers in Nigeria.
 NSChE was officially inaugurated on 12 March 1969 at a meeting at BP House in Lagos attended by twenty four Chemical Engineers, all trained abroad.
 In 1999 it became a Division of the Nigerian Society of Engineers.
 The Society publishes the Nigerian Society of Chemical Engineering Journal.

-Chapters

-The following Chapters have been granted Charter status by the Council.